 - They are concerned about the moral dimension.

 The answer to this depends on how the company defines domestic partnerships and on the specific benefits they offer.

-Some companies only provide domestic partner benefits to same-sex couples, figuring that opposite-sex couples can legally marry in order to qualify for spousal benefits.
+Some companies only provide domestic partnership insurance benefits to same-sex couples, figuring that opposite-sex couples can legally marry in order to qualify for spousal benefits.
 On average, companies that offer same-sex benefits are experiencing just over a 1% increase in enrollment.
 That’s because many of their gay and lesbian employees don’t have a domestic partner, or have one who is covered elsewhere.
 Companies are also finding that domestic partners aren’t breaking the bank.
 If anything, the additional costs are less than average.
 That’s because same-sex domestic partners tend to be younger, healthier, and—surprise!—less likely to get pregnant.